openmultiplayer/web/docs/scripting/functions/AddPlayerClassEx.md

 ## Related Functions

 - [AddPlayerClass](AddPlayerClass): Add a class.
+- [GetAvailableClasses](GetAvailableClasses): Get the number of classes defined.
+- [EditPlayerClass](EditPlayerClass): Edit a class data.
 - [SetSpawnInfo](SetSpawnInfo): Set the spawn setting for a player.
 - [SetPlayerTeam](SetPlayerTeam): Set a player's team.
 - [SetPlayerSkin](SetPlayerSkin): Set a player's skin.